marcinwiacek/pl1/project3_in_progress/readme.md

   * registers (64 bytes)
   * program (code and data)

-Program cannot access registers and everything below.
+Program cannot access registers and everything below, they need to start with MMU segment, the same limit is with memory sharing (?).
 Processor has got two process lists - one for active process, one for suspended.

 # Instruction set

 Addresses are in the end and are process type (16, 32 or 64 bit) related

-Process and I/O related:
+## Process and I/O related:

 TODO: